top of page

 Mostly when I crave a meat-based sauce for pasta I make a Bolognese with ground sirloin.
 Sometimes, however, only Sunday sauce will do -- even on a Friday!

 Again this week, contrary to my usual methodology of a recipe for one, I made a vat of this sauce which translated to dinner for one and eight pint jars happily lined up in the freezer for this winter when the urge strikes.
-I recommend making this the day before if possible, leaving it overnight so the flavors marry, and then removing the bones and chopping or shredding the meat once the sauce has chilled.

 1 lb sweet Italian sausage